Neotys-Labs/AppDynamics/README.md

 <p align="center"><img src="/screenshots/AppDynamicsScenario.png" alt="Scenario" /></p>

-7. Do not use multiple load generators.
+7. Do not use multiple Load Generators.
 Good practice should be to keep only the local one.

 8. Verify to have a license with "Integration & Advanced Usage".